Dragon Boat Festival 2025

 Hong Kong dragon boat festival

-There will be dragon boat races at Waterfront Podium Garden, Tsim Sha Tsui East, Kowloon from 24-25 June 2024 (Saturday to Sunday)
+There will be dragon boat races at Waterfront Podium Garden, Tsim Sha Tsui East, Kowloon from May 31 to June 2, 2025 (Saturday to Sunday)

 Dragon Boat Festival in Malaysia